TEXT: Precalculus, 3rd Edition, by Faires and DeFranza

 calculator, as needed.

-- know the definitions of function, domain, range, value of a function, odd function and
+- know the definitions of function, domain, range, value of a function, odd

 even function.